Mister-Sinister/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copy_html will copy hmtl files from working directory to parent directory if they didn't exist before 100-lets_move moves all files that start with uppercase to /tmp/u 101-clean_emacs removes emacs files from working directory
+14-copy_html will copy hmtl files from working directory to parent directory if they didn't exist before 100-lets_move moves all files that start with uppercase to /tmp/u 101-clean_emacs removes emacs files from working directory 102-tree creates directories if the didn't exist before